jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 time for division.
 I add a new test to ``test_calculator.py``

 ..
-NOTE:: the ``...``(ellipsis) is a placeholder for the code you have already typed, no need to type it or replace what you have
+NOTE:: the ...(ellipsis) is a placeholder for the code you already have, you don't need to type it or replace your code

 .. code-block:: python
   :emphasize-lines: 12-16